 What I find employees are actually saying is that they are not LISTENED to enough.

-Have a purpose in mind for the meetings and let your team members know this.
-For example, if you haven’t had meetings before, you can talk to each team member and let them know something like:
+Have a purpose in mind for the meetings and share it with your team.
+For example, if you haven’t had meetings before, you can brief each team member and let them know.

-“Hey Rob, I’d like to start setting up 1-1s with all my team members.
-I can see you calendar is free on Friday at 10am, so I’ll send through an invite.
-We can talk about how frequent may be best for us (weekly/fortnightly/monthly).
-It would also be great if you could think in advance about any current challenges you have, opportunities you may have identified, or anything I can do to assist you.”
+“Hey Rob, I’d like to start setting up 1–to-1s with all my team members.
+I can see your calendar is free on Friday at 10am, so I’ll send through an invite.
+We can talk about what frequency may be best for us (weekly/fortnightly/monthly).
+It would also be great if you could think in advance about any current challenges you have, potential growth opportunities, or ways I can support you.”

-You want to encourage your team member to lead most of the conversation, and your role is to listen, but also to have some coaching questions ready.
+You want to encourage your team member to lead most of the conversation, as this is their time to share and for you to listen.
+Help your employee get to the core of their thoughts and ideas by preparing some coaching questions beforehand.

-So opening up the meeting with something like “How’s your day?” ; and then “Should we chat about what’s happening for you at the moment?” can lead the conversation into their current workload.
-Which is important, but we want to take it a step further and to start to delve a little deeper from the day-day operations.
+Opening up the meeting with questions like “How’s your day?” and then “Should we chat about what’s happening for you at the moment?” leads the conversation into their current workload.

 - Short term goals